ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - hash_prev_message REQUIRED.
 The hash of the previous message.

-- client_transfer_number OPTIONAL.
-This is the
-  transfer identification number chosen by the client.
-  This number is meaningful only to the client.

 - client_signature REQUIRED.
 The digital signature of the client.

 ## Lock Assertion Receipt Message